rduplain/jeni-python/README.rst

 ------------------------

 Close injector & injected Provider instances, including generators.

-Provider close methods should not intentionally raise errors.
-Specifically, if a dependency has transactions, the transaction should be committed or rolled back before close is called, and not left as an operation to be called during the close phase.

 Providers are closed in the reverse order in which they were opened, and each provider is only closed once.
 Providers are only closed if